Newell Ann Van Auken

 B.A., University of Virginia, History and East Asian Studies

-2012.
-Van Auken, Newell Ann.
-Who is a rén 人?
-The Use of rén in Spring and Autumn Records and Its Interpretation in the Zuǒ, Gōngyáng, and Gǔliáng Commentaries.
-Journal of the American Oriental Society 131.4 (Oct-Dec 2011):555-590.
+2012 Who is a rén 人?
+The use of rén in Spring and Autumn records and its interpretation in the Zuǒ, Gōngyáng and Gǔliáng commentaries.
+Journal of the American Oriental Society, 131.4 (Dec.
+2011): 555-590.

 2010 Could “subtle words” have conveyed “praise and blame”?
 The implications of formal regularity and variation in Spring and Autumn (Chūn qiū) records.
 Early China 31 (2007), 47-111.